There are now 3 possible online modes for units:

 - This unit offers a regional study of the entire upper and lower limbs, describing joints and joint movements, muscle groups and patterns of innervation.
 It draws attention to specialised functions of the limbs such as hand mechanisms and locomotion.
 Topics of interest like nerve injuries relate the basic structure to altered function.
 This is followed by the study of the anatomical organisation of the head and neck.
 In addition to the topographic organisation of this region, attention is paid to functional areas like mastication, swallowing and the eye, along with embryonic development and its correlation.

 - Students are able to (1) describe the topographical anatomy of the limbs and head and neck; (2) demonstrate an understanding of the functional anatomy of the limbs in relation to locomotion and manipulation, and the functional anatomy of the head and neck; (3) demonstrate an understanding of the similarities and differences in the upper and lower limbs; and (4) demonstrate an understanding of anatomical, developmental and evolutionary principles illustrated by the regional anatomy of the head and neck.

-- Indicative assessments in this unit are as follows: (1) final theory and laboratory examination and (2) in class tests (Visually Aided Tests).
+- Indicative assessments in this unit are as follows: (1) online assessments; (2) group research assignment and presentation; and (3) practical and theory examination.
 Further information is available in the unit outline.